entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 ### Configure the Customer Portal

-The Customer Portal must be configured to accomodate a specific Jira Service Management instance.
-The CP Admin Config page is where you will establish the Jira connection, manage product versions, define subscription levels, and customize ticket types.
+The Customer Portal must be configured to accommodate a specific Jira Service Management instance.
+The `CP Admin Config` page is where you will establish the Jira connection, manage product versions, define subscription levels, and customize ticket types.

-To have access to the CP Admin Config page, you must be given `cp-admin` role in the [Entando Identity Management System](#entando-identity-management-system) as outlined below.
+To have access to the `CP Admin Config` page, you must be given the `cp-admin` role in the [Entando Identity Management System](#entando-identity-management-system) as outlined below.

-Go to the `CP Admin Config` page
+Go to the `CP Admin Config` page:
 1. In the App Builder, go to `Pages` and select `Management`.
 2. Open the Customer Portal folder and find `CP Admin Config`.
-3. From the `Action` drop down menu on the right, go to `View Published Page`.
+3. From the `Action` drop-down menu on the right, go to `View Published Page`.

 ![Customer Portal Admin Config page](./images/cp-admin.png) Once the Ticketing System Connection is set up with Jira and the correct URL, default parameters such as product versions and ticket types will be displayed.
 Open each section with the down arrow to add and edit the fields as needed.